UtrechtUniversity/researchcloud-items/docs/primer/first-time-use.md

 - To *create* a workspace you need to be a member of a collaborative organization.
 It also requires that you have a *wallet* attached to your account.
 The running costs of the workspace will be charged to the cost center of your wallet.
+It is common to have a wallet per project.

 ### Guidelines for managing a workspace
 - Suspend ("pause") the workspace when you do not need to access it for